 The aperitivo: one of Italy's noblest traditions – and one which has been helping Italians beat the blues for over a hundred years.

 Bars across the country fill up between 6pm and 9pm as friends head out for something to drink and a nibble.
-No aperitivo culture where you live?
-No Problem.
-Just make time to go and grab a post-work drink with an old friend and catch up.
+And if you're outside Italy, make a date with a friend to catch up over drinks and nibbles.

 Take in a museum